SalesforceLabs/OrgCheck/docs/index9.glossary.md

 This document explains the column definitions for each table in the OrgCheck application.

+Notes:
+- A `Score` highlights how many anti-patterns Org Check detected on an item.
+Blank or `0` means the item is considered good; a positive score means the item deserves attention.

 ## Table of Contents

 | Letter | Sections |